marsidev/climatic/README.md

 Open [http://localhost:3000](http://localhost:3000) or [https://localhost:3000](https://localhost:3000) with your browser to see the result.

-Note: If you are running in *https* mode, you will get a warning in your browser about non-secure connection.
+> If you are running in *https* mode, you will get a warning in your browser about non-secure connection.

 ## 🤝 Contributing
 Contributions, issues and feature requests are welcome!